 This will all depend on what you are trying to accomplish for your online store.

-Adding Products in WooCommerce
+Adding Products for WooCommerce in WordPress

 Adding a product in WooCommerce is not difficult.
 Let’s take a look at the process.
 Click on “Products > Add New.
 You will be presented with the WooCommerce product page.